Why The World Needs Flarion. Read More

 Polars and Arrow Optimization

-Upgrade Spark’s engine for unmatched speed and efficiency combining the best of both.
+Upgrade Spark’s engine for unmatched speed and efficiency.

 How Flarion’s Accelerator Works